Fort Wayne Air National Guard Base

 Fort Wayne Air National Guard Base is a United States Air Force base, located at Fort Wayne International Airport, Indiana.
 It is located 7.6 mi south-southwest of Fort Wayne, Indiana.

 Initially established in 1941 as a training airfield for the Army Air Forces, during World War II, Baer Field became a major training and aircraft processing base for C-47 Skytrain and C-46 Commando transport aircraft, equipping many Troop Carrier squadrons with aircraft and training their aircrews in their operation.
 Largely turned over to civil control after the war, the Air Force has maintained control over a small section of the civil airport for reserve training and Air National Guard use.
 Since 1952 it has been the home station of the Indiana Air National Guard 122d Fighter Wing.

 History

 Paul Baer

 Originally named Baer Army Air Base (or more colloquially, Baer Field), the base was named after Paul Baer, a Fort Wayne native, born in 1894.
-Baer, a sixteen victory Flying ace, flew with the Lafayette Escadrille and the 103d Aero Squadron American Expeditionary Force Air Service during World War I. Bear was awarded the Distinguished Service Cross, the Legion of Honor, and the French Croix de Guerre.
+Baer, a sixteen victory Flying ace, flew with the Lafayette Escadrille and the 103d Aero Squadron American Expeditionary Force Air Service during World War I. Baer was awarded the Distinguished Service Cross, the Legion of Honor, and the French Croix de Guerre.
 Baer continued to fly after the war, opening air mail routes in South America, and participating in many aviation experiments.
 Baer was killed on 9 December 1930 in a Loening C-2-H amphibian while flying mail and passengers for Chinese Airway Federal, Inc. The craft crashed on takeoff from Shanghai, China.
 Baer is buried in Fort Wayne.